-After serving as medical director for the state of New Mexico for four years, in 1994 Catharine Gail Kincaid, M.D., founded Delphi Unlimited, L.L.C., to help employers deliver quality health care services to their employees.
+After serving as medical director for the state of New Mexico for four years, Catharine Gail Kincaid, M.D., founded Delphi Unlimited, L.L.C., in 1994, to help employers deliver quality health care services to their employees.
 Since that time she has served as the firm's president and chief executive officer.
-Under Dr. Kincaid's direction, Delphi has designed and implemented managed-care programs for academic medical centers including the University of New Mexico, Albuquerque, and Tulane University in New Orleans, Louisiana.
+Under Dr. Kincaid's direction, Delphi designed and implemented managed-care programs for academic medical centers including the University of New Mexico, Albuquerque, and Tulane University in New Orleans, Louisiana.

 A Native American of Eastern Sioux descent, Catharine Kincaid was born in New Jersey in 1939.
 From the age of 21, she worked as a systems analyst for IBM in San Francisco, in the company's research and development department.
 At IBM she developed expertise in massive data retrieval systems for commercial institutions and large health-care applications.
 After nine years on the job, she enrolled at the University of California, Berkeley in 1969.
 After completing only three years of undergraduate studies, she was admitted into the Creighton School of Medicine in Omaha, Nebraska, in 1971, where she earned her doctor of medicine degree in 1975.
 Dr. Kincaid remained at Creighton for her internship and residency in internal medicine from 1975 to 1978.
 During that same period, she worked at Douglas County Hospital in Omaha, Nebraska, providing inpatient medical care to patients with a history of substance abuse who were undergoing detoxification ("detox") programs.
 She also provided medical and psychiatric care at the hospital's maximum-security ward, which included twelve acute psychiatric beds and three jail cells.